 Order by completing the textbook order form with the included payment authorization form.

 Textbook costs and production costs incurred for cancelled orders are the responsibility of the school.
 The cost of reproducing a textbook in large print or braille can range from a few hundred dollars to several thousand dollars.
 To mitigate this cost the SD Braille & Talking Book Program will try to borrow the textbooks from other states whenever possible.

 Rebinding costs of original print books are the responsibility of the school.
 The production process for large print and Braille textbooks usually requires that the original text provided by the school district be torn apart.
 If you wish to have your original rebound, please submit the rebinding authorization form with your textbook order.
 If you would like more information about rebinding costs, please contact PheasantLand Industries in Sioux Falls at (605) 367-5143.

 Orders must be placed by January 15th for delivery before the Fall school term.
 Place orders by July 15th for delivery before the Spring school term.
+An order is considered to be placed when the school has completed the textbook order form and the payment authorization form and has sent the required textbooks.
 The Department of Education cannot assure timely availability of the alternative format that you need unless the orders and original print books are received by these deadlines.
 These deadlines are necessary if the books are to be made available to you by the start of the school terms.